 Beyond his impressive record, Hayes was known for his intense rivalry with Michigan, famously referring to them as “That School Up North” because he couldn’t bring himself to say their name.
 This rivalry became a defining feature of his tenure, culminating in a 16-11-1 record against Michigan.
 Hayes’ legacy at Ohio State is not just measured by his victories but also by his enduring impact on the program and the players he mentored, leaving an indelible mark on college football history.

-Despite an early-season loss to TCU, the 1957 Buckeyes rebounded to finish 9-1.
-They claimed the No. 1 ranking in the UPI Coaches Poll, capped off by a 31-14 victory over Michigan and a 10-7 win against Oregon in the Rose Bowl.
-Aurealius Thomas earned All-American honors that year.
+Despite an early-season loss to TCU, in the 1957 season opener, the Buckeyes rebounded to finish 9-1.
+They claimed the No. 1 ranking in the UPI Coaches Poll with two key late-season wins.
+With the Buckeyes ranked No. 6 heading into a November 16th match against Iowa, OSU defeated the Hawkeyes 17-13.
+Another Big Ten championship was secured the next week when the Buckeyes defeated Michigan 31-14.
+A 10-7 win against Oregon in the Rose Bowl concluded the national title season that saw Aurealius Thomas earned All-American honors.

 1961 – Dominance and Controversy